 With the .war file in place we are ready to build our application's container.

-The docker-compose directory already contains the Dockerfile and the docker-compose.yml file needed for this example.
+This directory already contains the docker-compose.yml file needed for this example.

 This example deploys the application faster than the database, and so the MariaDB service also includes a health check that checks if the database has been created before starting Tomcat.
 It's interesting to see the difference between this health check and the health check performed by Helm (shown later in this tutorial).